 Closet bins and under-bed drawers can be a life-saver when you have items you don’t want to see go but don’t have a convenient place to store them.
 Keeping these storage units out of sight will leave your space looking simple and fresh.

 Choosing decorations can be difficult, especially if you’re unsure what style you like.
 With minimalist living, this becomes much easier.
-Stick to a few pictures hung on the wall — consider going frameless to complement your minimalist style — and maybe a few plants to add life to your space.
+Stick to a few pictures hung on the wall — consider going frameless to complement your minimalist style — and maybe a few plants or an indoor garden to add life to your space.

 If you decide to add shelving, opt for floating shelves for a cleaner look.
 Eco-friendly modifications and decorations are also another way to fit the minimalist style.